ieeeupsb/workshop_ESP8266/content/Material.md

 During this workshop we'll be using the following:

-* Breadboard
 * Jumper cables
-* Resistor
 * Photoresistor
+* Temperature Sensor
+* Pressure Sensor
+* Movement Sensor

 ## Breadboards

 ### How do breadboards work?
-Breadboards are one of the most fundamental pieces when learning how to build circuits.
+Despite we'll not be using them in this workshop, breadboards are one of the most fundamental pieces when learning how to build circuits.

 ![Breadboard](https://github.com/nuieee/ESP8266-Workshop-Exercises/blob/ws_v2/content/images/Breadboard.jpg)